Get PeakVisor App

 Harriman State Park

-Finally, the Gaspésie and the rest of Newfoundland that’s not part of the highlands forest is included as part of the Eastern Canadian forests ecoregion.
+Finally, the Gaspésie and the rest of Newfoundland not part of the highlands forest are included in the Eastern Canadian forests ecoregion.
 This ecoregion is dominated by balsam fir, black spruce, white spruce, and paper birch forests.

-Wildlife throughout the Appalachian Mountains includes an array of medium and large-size mammals, such as coyotes, foxes, deer, and even black bears, as well as a great diversity of bird life.
-In the northernmost parts of the Appalachians, snowshoe hares, grey wolves, Canada lynx, moose, caribou, and northern bird species, such as eider ducks are more prevalent.
+Wildlife throughout the Appalachian Mountains includes an array of medium and large-size mammals, such as coyotes, foxes, deer, and black bears, and a great diversity of bird life.
+Snowshoe hares, gray wolves, Canadian lynx, moose, caribou, and northern bird species, such as eider ducks, are more prevalent in the northernmost parts of the Appalachians.

 Human History

-The Appalachians cover a wide region that has been home to humans for thousands of years.
-Countless groups called the mountains home, long before the arrival of European settlers.
+The Appalachians cover an expansive region that has been home to humans for thousands of years.
+Countless groups called the mountains home long before the arrival of European settlers.
+Archaeological evidence suggests that the earliest inhabitants arrived around 12-16,000 years ago, during the late Pleistocene epoch.
+These Paleo-Indians were hunter-gatherers who followed migratory game, leaving behind tools, weapons, and rock shelters.

-Some of these major groups include the Muscogee, Cherokee, Catawba, Tutelo, Shawnee, Moneton, Monacan, Sappony, Manahoac, Massawomeck, Osage, Susquehannoc, Piscataway, Lenape, Haudenosaunee, Mohican, Pocumtuc, Wabanaki, Abenaki, Arosaguntacook, Penobscot, Wolastokuk, Mi’kmaq, Huron-Wendat, Innus, and Beothuk, among countless others.
+The most significant of these groups include the Muscogee, Cherokee, Catawba, Tutelo, Shawnee, Moneton, Monacan, Sappony, Manahoac, Massawomeck, Osage, Susquehannoc, Piscataway, Lenape, Haudenosaunee, Mohican, Pocumtuc, Wabanaki, Abenaki, Arosaguntacook, Penobscot, Wolastokuk, Mi’kmaq, Huron-Wendat, Innus, and Beothuk.

-Interestingly, perhaps the earliest European settlement in the Appalachian Mountains was around 1000 CE, when Vikings settled briefly at L’Anse aux Meadows in northern Newfoundland.
-Although this settlement was somewhat short lived, it perhaps had some historical connection to the tales told in some of the Icelandic sagas.
+Perhaps the earliest European settlement in the Appalachian Mountains was around 1000 CE when Vikings settled briefly at L’Anse aux Meadows in northern Newfoundland.
+Although this settlement was somewhat short-lived, it may have had some historical connection to the tales told in some of the Icelandic sagas.

 Great Smoky Mountains National Park